anirudh97/container-log-management/README.md

     - Running watcher.py
         - Exec into the container using: `docker exec -it producer bash`

         - Run `python3 /home/watcher.py`.
-This streams messages from the log files mentioned in `priority.json`. `watcher.py` also streams system logs which are being generated in `/var/log/failog`, `/var/log/apt/history.log`
+This streams messages from the log files mentioned in `priority.json`. `watcher.py` also streams system logs which are being generated in `/var/log/failog`, `/var/log/apt/history.log`.
+Other system log files can be added in `priority.json`.